The Team

 Co-Founder, Civil Engineer

-After completing a Diploma in Civil Engineering Technology at Camosun College in Victoria, Corey went on to earn a Civil Engineering degree from Lakehead University in Thunder Bay, followed by a Master of Engineering specializing in Environmental Fluid Mechanics at the University of British Columbia.
+After completing a Diploma in Civil Engineering Technology at Camosun College in Victoria, Corey went on to earn a degree in Civil Engineering from Lakehead University in Thunder Bay, followed by a Master of Engineering degree specializing in Environmental Fluid Mechanics at the University of British Columbia.

 Since 2008, Corey has worked with clients across Vancouver Island in civil and environmental engineering.
 In 2016, he co-founded Islander Engineering, and in 2017, he established Gwaii Engineering, now a proud member of the Canadian Council for Aboriginal Business.
-Through these ventures, Corey has steadily grown the businesses while remaining focused on creating capacity within First Nation communities.
+Through these ventures, Corey has steadily grown the businesses while maintaining a focus on creating capacity within First Nation communities.
 His work emphasizes building strength through long-term partnerships, advancing self-determination, and supporting projects that align environmental stewardship with community prosperity.

 Survey & Construction Manager